 This project was funded by the NWO Top Sector Water & Maritime, the Blue route.

-TRiLOGy will unlock the potential of transportation and logistics in urban waterways with electric and autonomous vessels by enabling safer, more sustainable and efficient operations.
+TRiLOGy aims to unlock the potential of transportation and logistics in urban waterways with electric and autonomous vessels by enabling safer, more sustainable and efficient operations.
 The project aims at developing autonomy tools for navigation in inland waterways, among other manned and unmanned vessels.
 The main challenges to ensure safe and efficient navigation of autonomous vessels in urban waters is that of generating safe trajectories that (i) take into account the goals expressed by the high-level integrated strategy, (ii) take into account the complex dynamics of the vessel and (iii) coordinate with other traffic participants.

 This project is funded by the NWO Top Sector Water & Maritime: the Blue route, ‘Sustainable Transportation and Logistics over Water: Electrification, Automation and Optimization (TRiLOGy)’.